samboy/MaraDNS/README.md

 this parameter is disabled on systems with a 32-bit `time_t` since the underlying libraries MaraDNS uses will probably fail at the Y2038 cutoff.
-Likewise, MaraDNS has support for generating a human-readable SOA serial number with this `synth_soa_serial` parameter, but this feature is disabled if `time_t` is 32-bit.
+Likewise, MaraDNS has support for generating a human-readable SOA serial number with the `synth_soa_serial` parameter, but this feature is disabled if `time_t` is 32-bit.
 In both cases, the feature in question is, by default, disabled in MaraDNS, so only users who have explicitly enabled these features will see any change in behavior.